CumulusNetworks/docs/content/cumulus-linux-512/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 Histogram settings include the type of data you want to collect, the ports you want the histogram to monitor, the sampling time of the histogram, the histogram size, and the minimum boundary size for the histogram.
 - The ingress queue length histogram can monitor a specific priority group for a port or range of ports.
 - The egress queue length histogram and the latency histogram can monitor a specific traffic class for a port or range of ports.
 Traffic class 0 through 7 is for unicast traffic and traffic class 8 through 15 is for multicast traffic.
-- The counter rate histogram can monitor the following counter types to tally the accumulated counter value in the configured polling interval.
+- The counter rate histogram can monitor the following counter types to report the changes in counter data between samples.
     - Received packet counters (`rx-packet`)
     - Transmitted packet counters (`tx-packet`)
     - Received byte counters (`rx-byte`)